Burakkepuc/Mastermind/README.md

 1)  12 turn it will call the `check_guess` method but different parameter.

 --> Enter 4 colours that it is your create_code array.
 --> Computer loops 12 time and each time, it shuffles the array.
---> Until the colour will same with our create_code array.
+--> Until the colour will same with our @guess_array.